 It is an absolutely stunning mountain, like something out of a fairytale, a cathedral like mountain, and one just has to stop and admire it.
 It is called Mt.
 Hraundrangar or Mt.
 Hraundrangi (plural vs singular) and is ever so majestic.
 The pictures don't do it justice.

-There is a lovely grove in Öxnadalur valley - Jónas Memorial Grove (Jónasarlundur).
+There is a lovely grove right by the main road in Öxnadalur valley - Jónas Memorial Grove (Jónasarlundur).
 It was consecrated in 1996 and dedicated to the memory of Jónas Hallgrímsson.
 The grove was consecrated that year in memory of the 150th anniversary of Jónas.
-Jónas was also a natural scientist.
-There is a memorial stone in the Memorial Grove with a low-relief of Jónas.
-It is well worth visiting the grove while in this area.

 Now back to my favourite mountain.
 The name of the Hraundrangi mountain means Lava pillar or Lava spire.
 These mountains divide two valleys, Öxnadalur valley and Hörgárdalur valley.

-There is a folktale that there is a keg filled with money in the peaks and the one first climbing the peaks would get that keg.
-The first climbers didn't find any trace of that keg - was there maybe someone who had preceded them...
+A folklore tells us about a keg filled with money in the peaks and the one first climbing the peaks would get that keg.
+The first climbers didn't find any trace of that keg - was there maybe someone who had preceded them...?

-There is another legend that Grettir Ásmundarson, the hero of Grettis Saga, had climbed the mountain and had left his knife and belt up there.
+Another legend tells us of Grettir Ásmundarson, the hero of the Icelandic Grettis Saga, climbing the mountain and leaving his knife and belt up there.

 There is another way of seeing the mountain and that is to drive behind the mountains into Hörgárdalur valley and see Mt.
 Hraundrangi from there - from Myrká where the grave of the Deacon of Dark river is located.
 The mountain looks equally magical from Hörgárdalur valley, the less seen side of it.